lrajca/wu-server-report/README.md

 Windows Update Report

 Alternate method of running reports on Windows Updates, rather than through WSUS.
-Can be used for gaining reports on Servers getting updates directly from Windows, WSUS, SCCM or other methods.
+Can be used for generating reports on Servers getting updates directly from Windows, WSUS, SCCM or other methods.

 Query outputs include: